PaulR2023/cse15l-lab-reports/lab2.md

 Feedback: In this specific case, what are the values of `num`, `newWord`, and `line`?

-# My response: The value of num is adding another integer in the place to where 2 would be next in the list.
-Then the value of newWord would be hello and then How are you, the value of line will be printing out the value of the num and the newWord in the function of the String.format function.
+- My response: The value of `num` is adding another integer in the place of 1 where it would add another integer in the loop where 2 would be next in the list as shown above in the screenshot.
+Then the value of `newWord` would be "hello" and then would update and print a new string called "How are you", and finally the value of the `line` will be printing out the `num` and the `newWord` in the function of the `String.format` function which contains both a format and the associated values of the `num` and the `newWord` values.

 # How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.